ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 ### Object keys

 In the absence of a `keyField` to pick, keys will assume the shape of an object with a `__typename` and all fields collected for all selectionSets on the type.
-These object keys should be represented in your schema with a dedicated scalar type:
+These object keys may be represented in your schema with a dedicated scalar type, or as an [input object](#typed-inputs):

 ```graphql
 type Product @key(selectionSet: "{ upc }") {